mathswe-ops/mathswe-ops---mvp/system/README.md

 installation.
 It automates cold-start DevOps and staff onboarding as per your organization's standards.

+## Image Ops

+An image is a model of a software package with OS operations to install, uninstall, or reinstall it.

+The System app currently implements two major kinds of images, namely, server and desktop.

+While server images are software that works on any machine, including desktop ones, desktop images only work with a machine with GUI and are intended for Workstation machines.

+An image ID is the lowercase and hyphen-separated value of its enum variant, for example, `Rust => rust`, `JetBrainsToolbox => jetbrains-toolbox`, etc.

+Images provide type-safe software models, and the System app user will need their IDs to execute the operations the app implements for these images.

 ## Available Images

 The list of currently supported images is next.